China September FDI recovers on month but still down 1.4 percent for the year

 Investment for the month of September rose from a year earlier, however, after a sharp drop in August, though economists cautioned about reading too much into single-month data, which can be highly volatile.

-In September, China attracted $9 billion (5.63 billion pounds) in FDI, up 1.9 percent from a year earlier, the Commerce Ministry said on Thursday.
+In September, China attracted $9.0 billion in FDI, up 1.9 percent from a year earlier, the Commerce Ministry said on Thursday.
 That compared with a 14 percent slide in August to $7.2 billion, a level not seen since February 2012.

 That left China $87.4 billion of FDI in the first nine months of 2014, down 1.4 percent from a year earlier.